 AI for Robotics

-Robots are starting to make their way into homes but there’s a long way to go before they become sufficiently autonomous enough to really help us in the constantly changing environments we live in.
+Robots are starting to make their way into our homes and offices but there’s a long way to go before they become sufficiently autonomous to be of real assistance in the constantly changing environments we live in.

 One reason for the lack of autonomy of robots is that they simply do not have the ability to acquire and apply common sense knowledge or use it to accomplish tasks without detailed instructions.
 To leave a room, humans typically don’t need a map.
 Pinpointing where the door is situated is enough to know where to go.
 When we want to lift a glass of water, we do not need a detailed physical model describing the conservation of energy or the laws of gravity.
 In both cases, we use our common sense, developed from our past experience.

 This capacity for common sense is what we are striving to teach robots, and we would like robots to acquire it not just from ‘past experience’, but also by taking appropriate exploratory actions.
 This capacity will allow robots to operate in real-world environments, performing useful tasks in collaboration with people.

 To reach this goal, we’ve identified the following critical abilities a robot needs to acquire to move from highly-controlled environments into the real world.

 - Robust navigation and localization in dynamic environments with and without relying on precise maps or high-precision 3D perception.